 Springfield currently has a population of approximately 155,000, but it was around 60,000 when Theodor Geisel was born there.

-You can also read about Dr. Seuss through our California page about him, and see another excellent sculpture.
+You can also read about the author and illustrator through our California page about him, and see another excellent sculpture.

-The Dr. Seuss Memorial Sculpture Garden is the seventh stop on Massachusetts Trail Part 1!
+The Dr. Seuss National Memorial Sculpture Garden is the seventh stop on Massachusetts Author Adventures Trail Part 1!